HDSB-OT-Farid2021Q2-ICS3U/Operators-and-Methods-Exitcard/README.md

 Edit the main.py file to create a program that does the following:

-Take the input of a name for a triangle along with its base and height measurement.
-Ouput the name of the triangle without vowels (including 'y') along with the area of the triangle.
+Take the input of a name for a triangle(1) along with its base(2) and height(3) measurement.
+Ouput the name of the triangle without vowels(A) (take out 'y' as well) along with the area(B) of the triangle.
+Ensure you take in the inputs and output the answer in that order.